Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Note that 'seaworthiness' was not a consideration because I had/have no intention of taking a large 500mm lens out to heavy seas in a canoe.

-Canoe manufacturers generally categorize their products in some fashion of the following manner:
+Canoe manufacturers generally categorize their products in the following fashion:

-- Recreational (or General Touring) -made for stability and family fun.
-An in-between canoe, not good at any one trait but not bad either.
+• Recreational (or General Touring) - Recreational canoes are made for stability and family fun, an all-around boat, not good at any one trait but not bad either.

-- Expedition (or Tripping) - made for hauling lots of gear.
-Usually tracks well and has decent speed.
-But not easy to turn.
+• Expedition (or Tripping) - Expedition canoes are made for hauling lots of gear.
+They usually track well and have decent speed, but they are not easy to turn.

-- River Expedition - made for hauling lots of gear downstream.
-Usually has a fair amount of rocker to make the canoe more maneuverable.
-'Rocker' is the curvature from the keel towards both ends of the boat.
+• River Expedition - River expedition canoes are made for hauling lots of gear downstream.
+They usually have a fair amount of rocker to make the canoe more maneuverable.
+"Rocker" is the curvature from the keel toward both ends of the boat.
 It allows ease in pivoting, enhancing the canoe's maneuverability, at the expense of tracking and speed.

-- Sport - manufacturers use this term to usually refer to extra stable boats, generally for fishing or hunting.
+• Sport - Canoe manufacturers use the term "sport" to refer to extra stable boats, generally for fishing or hunting.

-- Performance Touring (or Racing) - narrower canoes built for speed.
+• Performance Touring (or Racing) - These canoes are generally narrow and built for speed.

 For my needs a medium to larger recreational, some smaller expeditions, and sport canoes fit the bill, as long as they met the desired characteristics.

-With that said, I choose to stick to the canoe brands I knew best and had access to, Old Town Canoes and Wenonah Canoes.
+With that said, I choose to stick to the canoe brands I knew best: Old Town and Wenonah.

 I considered the following models listed in order of size: